timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 ### Managing these trade-offs

-With lots of people inhaling through their teeth at the prospect EAV data models, there's the possibility of adopting a hybrid approach, using conventional schemas for stable, high-volume data and reserving EAV for truly dynamic domains.Card definitions, for example, could be conventionally modeled, with EAV for interpretations and user data.
+With lots of people inhaling through their teeth (and shaking their head ruefully) at the prospect of an EAV data model, there's also the possibility of adopting a hybrid approach, using conventional schemas for stable, high-volume data and reserving EAV for truly dynamic domains.
+Card _definitions_, for example, could be conventionally modelled, with EAV for interpretations and user data.

-Aggressively index EAV tables on commonly filtered attributes and pre-materialise frequent aggregation patterns.Judicious denormalisation can also accelerate query performance in exchange for update overhead and storage.

 Push computation from query-time to data ingestion-time where possible.
 Batch process tarot arrangements and surface key insights to users via caching, rather than computing on-demand.
 Let the expressive data accrue, and mine it asynchronously (lol).